fanto237/task-management/README.md

 ## Usage

-The app allows following actions:
+The app allows following actions :
 - *create an account*
 - *login with existing account*
 - *add new task*